Ziegelman’s New Pilot, Short Film Keeping Him Busy In 2020

 Keeping Busy in the Commercial World

 Ziegelman keeps his bills paid as a commercial director across the U.S. Larry directed a campaign for Detroit Zoo alongside Doner Detroit and their in-house production company.
-The spots are now airing regionally.
+The spots are now airing regionally and you can click here to watch them this instant.
 Larry also headed up a campaign for Fairhaven Wealth Management with the Chicago production company, Kindred Content.
 This campaign is expected to release online later this year.

 Feature Film in the Works?